-Item Description Advanced Iteration This improves convergence with a slight speed loss.
-Certain types of circuit benefit more strongly than others.
-Tolerances Setting current tolerance to 1n sometimes fixes convergence problems.
-You should not increase this setting if your circuit has very small currents

-Item Description Slew rate for discontinuous sources This will only have an effect if you use models that contain discontinuous sources.
+Item Description Tolerances Setting current tolerance to 1n sometimes fixes convergence problems.
+You should not increase this setting if your circuit has very small currents Time step The Minimum Time step has a default value that will not exceed 1fs.
+Lower values sometimes help transient analysis especially if using quad precision iteration modes.
+Increasing this value does not improve simulation speed.
+Slew rate for discontinuous sources This will only have an effect if you use models that contain discontinuous sources.
 These are common in switching power controllers Shunt capacitance This is often effective especially if the Apply shunt capacitance globally box is checked.
 However, this option is effectively modifying your circuit so should always be used with care.
 Note that this option will only benefit transient analysis